Logo

 • You want to give power to non-developers (like business analysts or admins) You’re managing roles, access, and UI layouts.

-Example: Let’s say your sales team wants a dropdown to select “Lead Source” and a rule that prevents saving if the field is empty.
-This is a perfect use case for configuration; no code is required, just a validation rule.
+For example, suppose your sales team needs a dropdown to select “Lead Source” and a rule that prevents saving if the field is empty.
+This is an ideal use case for configuration; no code is needed, just a validation rule.

 When Should You Use Customization?